 Yes, even a small website hack can generate a substantial amount of money.
 Cyber criminals can make money with your compromised website by distributing malware, SEO spam, and even set up e-mail spam servers and phishing sites.

 Money is obviously the most common motivation behind the attacks.

 Injecting backlinks and spam to a legitimate sites remains one of the most profitable and popular types of website attacks.
 After the website has been compromised, a malicious backdoor will be uploaded to the website which gives the attacker the ability to invisibly redirect your visitors to their scam sites any time they want.
 Apart from generating money for the hacker, your website gets a penalty from search engines, which will ruin your SEO (aka chances of showing up higher in the search engine rankings).

 It’s important to have an SSL certificate on your website.
 We’ve explained how Google views your website without SSL and if you still have questions, we’re here to help.
 If you don’t have an SSL, speak to your developer immediately or ask another web developer (like US) how you can add one.
 You really do not want to wait much longer.
 If your website does anything in this world, it HAS to be Google-friendly.
 Everyone Googles for crying out loud.
 The sad fact is, an SSL certificate is not enough to keep your site from getting hacked.
 If you have a WordPress, Drupal or Joomla website (nearly 40% of all websites are), you need to keep your plugins, php version, themes, etc updated to avoid vulnerabilities.
 It’s also not a bad idea to get specific malware protection from your website host company – especially if you don’t have a developer watch-dogging your site all the time.

+Now you know why you need SSL.
 If you need assistance with your SSL Certificate, existing website, or if you need a newly developed site; feel free to contact Creative Juices Marketing Agency to discuss.
 We’d love to help you!
 CONTACT US